Church giving is a lot more than what’s on the surface.

 Common metrics include: giving units, first time givers, recurring givers, monthly giving, and quarterly giving.

-For special initiatives, using a “giving thermometer” graphic on your website is a great way of showing progress during a campaign.
+For special initiatives, using a “giving thermometer” graphic on your church website is a great way of showing progress during a campaign.

 Another tactic to make church giving measurable is equipping your congregants with a “planning card.”